grafana/grafana-plugin-examples/examples/app-with-on-behalf-of-auth/README.md

 This plugin is an example of how to integrate OAuth2 authentication into a Grafana plugin.

-**Note:** This plugin requires Grafana 10.1 or later.
+**Note:** This plugin requires Grafana 10.1 or later and the `externalServiceAuth` feature toggle must be enabled.
+This is an experimental feature.

 ## How to use

-This app allows you to do requests to the Grafana API using either a service account created with the plugin or on behalf of a user (specifying the user ID).
+This app allows you to do requests to the Grafana API as the plugin or on behalf of a user (by specifying the user ID).
 The plugin will then use the access token to do requests to the Grafana API.

 ![screenshot](./src/img/screenshot-showcase.png)

 ## Authentication flow

-The plugin uses the [OAuth2 Authorization Code Flow](https://oauth.net/2/grant-types/authorization-code/) to authenticate users and obtain an access token that can be used to authorize requests against the Grafana API.
+The plugin uses the [JWT Bearer Assertion OAuth2 Extension](https://datatracker.ietf.org/doc/html/rfc7523) to authenticate users and obtain an access token that can be used to authorize requests against the Grafana API.
 To enable it, add the section below to your `plugin.json` file.

 ```json
   "externalServiceRegistration": {